-All doctoral students in the management department will be evaluated by the doctoral coordinator and the doctoral advisory group (the "evaluation committee") for good standing at a meeting in late May or early June of each academic year.
+All doctoral students in the management department will be evaluated by the doctoral coordinator and the doctoral advisory group (the "evaluation committee") for good standing at a meeting during the summer of each academic year.
+The annual feedback is based on comments provided by the faculty with whom the student interacted in the previous academic year (seminar instructors, advisor(s), committee members, coauthors, informal mentors, etc.).
 The evaluation process should serve as an opportunity to offer constructive advice.
-However, students that are found not to be in good standing are at risk of loss of funding and dismissal from the program.
+However, students found not to be in good standing are at risk of loss of funding and of dismissal from the program.